-- Unit classes as defined in Section 16 Paragraph 2 of the GIC may be formed for the UCITS Fund; these differ with respect to appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency, unit value, hedging or a combination of these characteristics.
+- 1. Unit classes as defined in Section 16 Paragraph 2 of the GIC may be formed for the UCITS Fund; these differ with respect to appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency or a combination of these characteristics.
 The creation of unit classes is permitted at any time and is at the discretion of the Company. - The unit value is calculated separately for each unit class by allocating the costs of launching new unit classes, the distributions (including any taxes that may be payable from the fund's assets), the management fee including income adjustment if applicable, exclusively to this unit class. - 3.
 The existing unit classes are listed individually in the Sales Prospectus and in the annual and semi-annual reports.
-The structural characteristics defining the unit classes (appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency, unit value, hedging or a combination of these characteristics) are described in detail in the Sales Prospectus and in the annual and semi-annual reports. - 4.
-Currency hedge transactions may only be concluded for a single currency unit class.
-The only permissible currency hedge instruments are foreign currency forward transactions, currency futures, currency option transactions and currency swaps, as well as other currency hedge transactions to the extent that they are analogous to the derivatives pursuant to Section 197 Paragraph 1 KAGB.
-Expenses and income based on a currency hedge transaction shall be allocated exclusively to the respective currency unit class.
+The structural characteristics defining the unit classes (appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency or a combination of these characteristics) are described in detail in the Sales Prospectus and in the annual and semiannual reports.

-Unit certificates, issue price, redemption price, redemption of units and expenses.
+Units, issue price, redemption price, redemption of units and expenses.